Genetically modified crops: Bacillus thuringiensis

 Complicating factors can affect the success of the high-dose/refuge strategy.
 For example, if the temperature is not ideal, thermal stress can lower Bt toxin production and leave the plant more susceptible.
 More importantly, reduced late-season expression has been documented, possibly resulting from DNA methylation of the promoter.
 The success of the high-dose/refuge strategy has successfully maintained the value of Bt crops.
 This success has depended on factors independent of management strategy, including low initial resistance allele frequencies, fitness costs associated with resistance, and the abundance of non-Bt host plants outside the refuges.

 Companies that produce Bt seed are introducing strains with multiple Bt proteins.
 Monsanto did this with Bt cotton in India, where the product was rapidly adopted.
-Monsanto has also; in an attempt to simplify the process of implementing refuges in fields to comply with Insect Resistance Management(IRM) policies and prevent irresponsible planting practices; begun marketing seed bags with a set proportion of refuge (non-transgenic) seeds mixed in with the Bt seeds being sold.
-Coined "Refuge-In-a-Bag" (RIB), this practice is intended to increase farmer compliance with refuge requirements and reduce additional labor needed at planting from having separate Bt and refuge seed bags on hand.
+Monsanto has also; in an attempt to simplify the process of implementing refuges in fields to comply with Insect Resistance Management policies and prevent irresponsible planting practices; begun marketing seed bags with a set proportion of refuge (non-transgenic) seeds mixed in with the Bt seeds being sold.
+Coined "Refuge-In-a-Bag", this practice is intended to increase farmer compliance with refuge requirements and reduce additional labor needed at planting from having separate Bt and refuge seed bags on hand.
 This strategy is likely to reduce the likelihood of Bt-resistance occurring for corn rootworm, but may increase the risk of resistance for lepidopteran corn pests, such as European corn borer.
 Increased concerns for resistance with seed mixtures include partially resistant larvae on a Bt plant being able to move to a susceptible plant to survive or cross pollination of refuge pollen on to Bt plants that can lower the amount of Bt expressed in kernels for ear feeding insects.

 Herbicide resistance

 Best management practices (BMPs) to control weeds may help delay resistance.
 BMPs include applying multiple herbicides with different modes of action, rotating crops, planting weed-free seed, scouting fields routinely, cleaning equipment to reduce the transmission of weeds to other fields, and maintaining field borders.
 The most widely planted GM crops are designed to tolerate herbicides.
 By 2006 some weed populations had evolved to tolerate some of the same herbicides.
 Palmer amaranth is a weed that competes with cotton.
 A native of the southwestern US, it traveled east and was first found resistant to glyphosate in 2006, less than 10 years after GM cotton was introduced.
+Over-reliance on glyphosate and a reduction in the diversity of weed management practices allowed the spread of glyphosate resistance in 14 weed species in the US, and in soybeans.